meshcloud/meshcloud-docs/docs/meshstack.how-to.create-project.md

     this means picking a landing zone (A).
     Additionally, for some landing zones there might be services included as part of the landing zone (B).
 These can be either required, meaning you have to book them, or they can be optional, which means you can consider booking the service, but you can also decide to skip it.
+If you would like to have multiple instance of a service, you can click on 'Add another one' and another instance of the service will be included.
-Once all values are filled in, a green box should appear at the bottom, and you will be able to continue by clicking Next.
+    Once all values are filled in, a green box should appear at the bottom, and you will be able to continue to the next step by clicking Next.
     ![Landing Zone & Services](./assets/project-creation/choose-lz-and-services.png "Landing Zone & Services")
  8. Now add any team members who should have access to the new meshProject and the corresponding cloud tenants.
     You can also add yourself by clicking the `Add myself` button.
 The access of your team members to the project can be